-These financial statements have been prepared in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRSs") (which include all applicable individual HKFRSs, Hong Kong Accounting Standards ("HKASs") and Interpretations ("Int")) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), and applicable requirements of the Hong Kong Companies Ordinance.
-They also contain certain disclosure information required under the Banking (Disclosure) Rules issued by the HKMA.
+These financial statements have been prepared in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRSs") (which include all applicable individual HKFRSs, Hong Kong Accounting Standards ("HKASs") and Interpretations ("Int")) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), and the provisions of the Hong Kong Companies Ordinance.
+They have also complied with the Banking (Disclosure) Rules issued by the HKMA.